ooc-lang/rock/README.rst

 *rock is alpha software*, don't cry if it breaks things

+You'll need the latest nagaqueen grammar along the rock/ folder: http://github.com/nddrylliog/nagaqueen And also a good fork of peg-leg with a reasonable YY_STACK_SIZE: http://github.com/nddrylliog/peg-leg

 Two ways, either
   - create a script in /usr/bin/rock where you export OOC_DIST and call /path/to/your/rock/bin/rock
   - "ln -s /path/to/your/rock/bin/rock /usr/bin" and then make sure rock/ is besides ooc/ (ie. in the same parent folder)